Bug report #4621

 I didn't touch anything about it in case you need more information.

-#5 Updated by Sandro Santilli almost 8 years ago
+#5 Updated by Sandro Santilli over 8 years ago

 installer_data.py really contains http://pyqgis.org/repo/official in 1.7 branch, so should be updated.